tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/rstudio-aws.md

 ### Steps 8-9: Configure security group and launch R
 8. Open the `8787` web server port on EC2

+We're almost there!
+In order to get access to R on the web interface you need to configure the security group which controls the traffic that is allowed to enter and leave the resources (here: an EC2 instance) that it is associated with.

+For each security group, you add rules that control the traffic based on protocols and port numbers.
+There are separate sets of rules for inbound traffic and outbound traffic.
+The RStudio server is fully accessible only when port `8787` is open.
+This involves adding inbound rules on the instance.

 - Go to AWS management console and security groups
 ![](../img/open-portal1.gif)